 - Antennas that are coupled to the GND plane and require either a relatively small clearance area beneath the antenna or don’t require clearance area at all.

-This means that when designers are doing size estimations for IoT devices, they need to pay attention to the necessary PCB dimensions for the antenna and the needed clearance areas, but they also need separation distances from the antenna with the edge of the housing.
+This means that when designers are doing size estimations for IoT devices, they need to pay attention to the necessary dimensions for the antenna and the required clearance areas, but they also need separation distances from the antenna with the edge of the housing.

-When dimensions reach 40 mm, the optimum efficiency of several antennas that tune with the ground plane size reach maximum performance.
+When dimensions reach 40 mm, the optimum efficiency of several antennas that tune with the ground plane size reaches maximum performance.
 This means with the Bluetooth 4.2 protocol, a practical range between two identical devices is around 60–400 meters.
-When using 15.4 protocols such as zigbee® the range can be up to +500 meters in line of sight.
-So depending on the application and size targets, a designer needs to look at the antenna performance and efficiency in relation to PCB size, as most of the chip antennas use the PCB ground plane as part of the antenna configuration.
+When using 802.15.4 protocols such as Zigbee, the range can be up to +500 meters in line of sight.
+Depending on the application and size targets, a designer needs to look at the antenna performance and efficiency in relation to PCB size, as most of the chip antennas use the PCB ground plane as part of the antenna configuration.
 In addition, the position of the antenna/module in the design is important, and designers need to consider the clearance areas, grounding for the optimum location of the module in the design.

 Antenna clearance area, ground plane stitching, and position of the BGM121 SiP module from the PCB edges impacts RF Performance.